-Note For database files hosted by FileMaker Server, the list of databases may be filtered based on the File Display Filter setting.
-See FileMaker Server Help for information.
-The sample file FMServer_Sample cannot be used to test ODBC connections.
+Note For database files hosted by FileMaker Server, the list of databases may be filtered based on the Filter Databases setting.
+See FileMaker Server Help.
+The sample file FMServer\Sample cannot be used to test ODBC connections.
 To test ODBC connections, upload your own database.

-- If you need special handling of non-English text, click Advanced Language. - To auto-detect language settings, select the Auto-detect language settings for application option.
-To specify the language setting, clear the Auto-detect language settings for application option and select a system setting. - If your application uses ODBC functions with character buffers whose characters are 4 bytes wide, select the Application uses the "wide" ODBC API option.
+If you need special handling of non-English text, click Advanced Language.

+To auto-detect language settings, select the Auto-detect language settings for application option.
+To specify the language setting, clear the Auto-detect language settings for application option and select a system setting.

+If your application uses ODBC functions with character buffers whose characters are 4 bytes wide, select the Application uses the "wide" ODBC API option.

-If you want the SQL_C_CHAR text type to be interpreted by the driver as the SQL_C_WCHAR text type, select the Treat text types as Unicode option.
+If you want the SQL\C\CHAR text type to be interpreted by the driver as the SQL\C\WCHAR text type, select the Treat text types as Unicode option.